Ban Khlong: History

 The history of Ban Khlong has a legend that says Wang Chan is the residence of King Naresuan.
 Because the Ayutthaya period was very tumultuous, the military service placed a fence around it and called it King Naresuan the Great camp.
 Many skeletons have been discovered during excavations for the hospital building.
 This place seems to have been a burial ground for soldiers.
 In 1996 Ban Khlong Subdistrict Administrative Organization - SAO (ongkan borihan suan tambon) was established.
 On 9 March 1999 Ban Khlong subdistrict lost the communities Ban Khlong Phatthana and Ban Khlong Samakkhee (Moo4) and community Sa Song Hong (Moo1) to the growing city of Phitsanulok.
-The new borders are located 200 meter west of the regional highway 117 (landmarks 20-21) and with the military camp (landmarks 1-2).
+The new borders are located 200 meters west of the regional highway 117 (landmarks 20-21) and with the military camp (landmarks 1-2).
 Upgrade to subdistrict municipality (thesaban tambon) was on 15 August 2012, effectively 24 August 2012.

 Administration

-Central government
+Provincial government

-The administration of Ban Khlong subdistrict is responsible for an area that covers 5,113 rai ~ 8.1 sqkm and consists of five administrative villages, as of 2022: 13,186 people and 6,502 households.
+The administration of Ban Khlong subdistrict is responsible for an area that covers 5,113 rai ~ 8.1 sqkm and consists of five administrative villages, as of 2025: 13,303 people and 7,012 households.